Decker School of Nursing Undergraduate Student Handbook

 Despite remediation:

-• A single incident that is determined to have produced serious actual/potential harm may also result in dismissal.
+- A single incident determined to have produced serious actual/potential harm may also result in dismissal.

-• Violations of federal, state and/or local laws will result in a report to law enforcement officers.
+- Violations of federal, state and/or local laws will result in a report to law enforcement.

-Dismissal from the nursing program as a result of a VNS is final and may be recorded on the student's official Binghamton University transcript.
+Dismissal from the nursing program due to a VNS is final and may be recorded on the student's official Binghamton University transcript.

 A student may initiate the Decker College Grievance Policy as a formal appeal process.
-Future readmission of students who have been severed for VNS will be considered on a case-by-case basis.
+Future readmission of students severed due to VNS will be considered case-by-case.

-Questions about this policy should be directed to the undergraduate program director.
+Direct questions about this policy to the undergraduate nursing program director.

 Cell Phone Policy